It is very common to have a video on your landing page in 2018. This type of content should create a bond with your visitors and increase conversion.

 They are not ideal for all industries

-Although videos seem like media which can be used for almost anything, they have shown variable results in different industries.
+Although videos seem like media that can be used for almost anything, they have shown variable results in different industries.
 We tend to say that landing page videos are great for boring niches as a way to bring some life into them.
 But if you’re dealing with a really serious issue, it might have a counterproductive effect.
 Then again, it also depends on the form that is being used.

 They may create an impression that you’re overdoing it

-In theory, videos are perfect for explaining a business model.
+In theory, videos are perfect for explaining a corporate business model.
 But they also can be an indication that your company is not a top company within your profession.
 The greatest experts usually have long waiting lists and don’t have to overdo it when it comes to marketing.
 Not having a landing page video means that a general audience already recognizes you.
 Marketers will understand this and will see your video as a flaw instead of an advantage.

 Best Practices for Video Landing Pages